-Provider warrants and represents that, at all times during the Contract term, Provider shall maintain all required licensure or certifications in good standing.
-Provider shall immediately notify HCJFS of any action, modification or issue relating to said licensure or certification.

-- A. Provider warrants and represents that its Services shall be performed in a professional and work like manner in accordance with applicable professional standards. - B. Provider warrants and represents that Provider and all subcontractors who provide direct or indirect services under this Contract will comply with all requirements of federal, state and local laws and regulations, including but not limited to Office of Management and Budget Circular A-133, 2 C.F.R.
+- B. Provider warrants and represents that, at all times during the Contract term, Provider shall maintain all required licensure or certifications in good standing.
+Provider additionally shall immediately notify HCJFS of any action, modification or issue relating to said licensure or certification. - C. Provider warrants and represents that its Services shall be performed in a professional and work like manner in accordance with applicable professional standards. - D. Provider warrants and represents that Provider and all subcontractors who provide direct or indirect services under this Contract will comply with all requirements of federal, state and local laws and regulations, including but not limited to Office of Management and Budget Circular A-133, 2 C.F.R.
 Part 215, 2 C.F.R.
 Part 220, 2 C.F.R.
 Part 225, 2 C.F.R.
-Part 230, ORC statutes and OAC rules, and the statutes and rules of Provider's home state in the conduct of work hereunder. - C. Provider warrants and represents all other sources of revenue have been actively pursued prior to billing HCJFS for Services, including but not limited to, third party insurance,

-Medicaid, and any other source of local, state or federal revenue.
-All revenue sources currently accessed by Provider and available to serve the Consumers identified in Exhibit I, Request for Proposal, and Exhibit II - Provider's Proposal and Exhibit III, and Scope of Service shall be listed in the budget and utilized, where permissible, to reduce the cost of the contracted service to HCJFS.

-- D. Provider warrants and represents that separate books and records, including, but not limited to the general ledger account journals and profit/loss statements have been established and will be maintained for the revenue and expenses of this program. - E. Provider warrants and represents that it will be responsible for the payment of any and all unemployment compensation premiums, income tax deductions, pension deductions, and any other taxes or payroll deductions required for the performance of the Services by Provider's employees.
+Part 230, ORC statutes and OAC rules, and the statutes and rules of Provider's home state in the conduct of work hereunder. - E. Provider warrants and represents all other sources of revenue have been actively pursued prior to billing HCJFS for Services, including but not limited to, third party insurance, Medicaid, and any other source of local, state or federal revenue.
+All revenue sources currently accessed by Provider and available to serve the Consumers identified in the Scope of Service shall be listed in the budget and utilized, where permissible, to reduce the cost of the contracted service to HCJFS. - F. Provider warrants and represents that separate books and records, including, but not limited to the general ledger account journals and profit/loss statements have been established and will be maintained for the revenue and expenses of this program. - G. Provider warrants and represents that it will be responsible for the payment of any and all unemployment compensation premiums, income tax deductions, pension deductions, and any other taxes or payroll deductions required for the performance of the Services by Provider's employees.